 Conrad revealed that after much discussion, he supports a national structure with state affiliates that would have the ability to regionalize their efforts.

-This article appears in the June 27, 2009, edition of National Journal Daily.
+This article appears in the June 27, 2009, edition of NJ Daily.